sammyhasan17/SEC-Portfolio-Analysis/readME.md

 4. Cash Flow Risk Monitoring
 Insight: Spot competitors with strong EBITDA but weak or negative operating cash flow
-Action: These firms may be unstable — capture their customers, recruit their laid-off staff, or prepare to acquire assets if they go under
+Action: These firms may be unstable — capture their customers, recruit their laid-off staff, or prepare to acquire assets if they go under.

 Net Cash Flow from Operations corresponds to "Net cash used in operating activities" on SEC Filings